 - Michio Kaku

-These gentleman are (or were) tremendous wordsmiths that just by listening to them you’ll expand your horizons and absorb new words.
-Just take a look at this conversation between Richard Dawkins and Neil deGrasse Tyson:
+These gentlemen are (or were) tremendous wordsmiths that just by listening to them you’ll expand your horizons and absorb new words.

 6. Use the newly learned words in practice